What is Capacity Utilization?

 Example of Capacity Utilization

-Suppose XYZ Company can produce 20,000 units at £0.80 and it is determined that the company can further produce 40,000 units without an increase in production, the company’s capacity utilization rate is 50% [(20,000/40,000) * 100].
+Suppose XYZ Company is producing 20,000 and it is determined that the company can produce 40,000 units.
+The company’s capacity utilization rate is 50% [(20,000/40,000) * 100].
 If all the resources are utilized in production, the capacity rate is 100%, indicating full capacity.
 If the rate is low, it signifies a situation of “excess capacity” or “surplus capacity.”

 It is unlikely that an economy or company will function at a 100% capacity rate as there are always hurdles in the production process (such as the malfunction of equipment or unequal distribution of resources).
 A rate of 85% is considered the optimal rate for most companies.
 The capacity utilization rate is used by companies that manufacture physical products and not services because it is easier to quantify goods than services.